 My Capitalize Titles and Headers Saga.
 I Did Not Always Know Which Words to Always Capitalize.
-Here’s My Three Solutions That Help in March 2021.
+Here’s My Three Solutions.

 When I write an article, I capitalize different words.
 Of course, I find sentences the easiest to capitalize.
 I automatically type in the capital letters as needed in a sentence.
 However I find that capitalizing titles and headers is less easy.